gavinmcfarland/plugma-deprecated/README.md

 ## Features
 - Convenient methods for message handling, menu commands, showing and posting to UI and more
 - A single reference for managing plugin state more easily throughout your code
+- Auto-increment plugin version on publish
-- Automatic version management so you can upgrade documents and nodes created by past versions of your plugin
+- Easily find documents and nodes created by past versions of your plugin

 ## Example